yassmin1/Detecting_Regional_Seismic_waves/README.md

 ## Objective:
 - It is  a primary work to detect regional seismic phases to be used later in seismic analysis.
-- In this code I apply convolutional neural network on labeled spectral and temporal seismic records.
+- In this code I applied convolutional neural network on labeled spectral and temporal seismic records.

 ## Result:
-- was promissing and suggested the need to more seismic data to imporve the F1 score.
+- It was promissing and suggested the need to more seismic data to imporve the F1 score.